Hi Anne. what do you do and what brought you to Asia?

 – And an organisation that can scale

-But the reality is that founders spend a disproportionate amount of time on the first 3: At seed stage all attention is put in creating the right product.
+But the reality is that founders spend a disproportionate amount of time on the first 3: At seed stage all attention is put into creating the right product.
 Later, around the time of their series A, the focus shifts to building a viable revenue model and raising sufficient capital to support the next phase of growth.
 But too little time, if any at all, is spent on reflecting about the organisation and building an organisation that scales.

 Because of the lack of focus on the people strategy and org structure, the organisation increasingly lags behind the needs of the business.
-This is ok as long as you are growing at reasonable scale.
+This is ok as long as you are growing at a reasonable scale.
 But things change drastically when the startup reaches hyper-growth as most of the capital raised is to be invested on scaling.
 They suddenly need to add new teams and locations, hire a lot of people very fast, develop hiring and HR capabilities, build a proper reporting structure, build a professional executive team, redefine the role of the founders, etc. So as a result, startups that may have operated quite informally until this point are forced to “grow up” almost overnight!

 Let me share some recent examples.
-One client had 70 employees when I started and no HR or recruitment at all.
+One client had 70 employees when I started and no HR or recruitment function at all.
 After a few internal interviews and investigations in the first month, I realised that they had over 150 roles in the teams that managers were hiring for directly.
 The leadership team had no idea the organisation was tripling in the next 3-6 months!
 After 1 year, they reached the size of 300 employees.
 The leadership team was so busy with expansion and fund raising that they never managed to take the time to sit down and articulate their company culture, let alone the overall organisation plan!
 No need to say that with no HR or recruiting capacity, the situation can lead to insane situations for candidates and employees.

 – Without an organisation plan, it is impossible to anticipate your needs and be able to hire the right people on time.
 Everything becomes reactive and teams end up recruiting in panic mode.